Hero image for the transportation tile. Depicts the municipal fleet in front of the Howard County public schools custodial services building.

 Howard County government has already taken steps toward addressing vehicle emissions by adopting a Green Fleet Policy in 2020.
 The policy addresses reducing idling, increasing fuel efficiency, right sizing the fleet, and purchasing electric vehicles.
 Approximately 25% of the Howard County government fleet already is either electric or hybrid, including public safety and administrative vehicles, with plans to continue replacing aging fleet vehicles with electric or hybrids whenever possible.

-Howard County also has significantly increased the availability of electric vehicle charging stations for fleet vehicles, employees, and the public by adding 62 new charging stations at more than a dozen County facilities over the past four years.
+Howard County also has significantly increased the availability of electric vehicle charging stations for fleet vehicles, employees, and the public by adding over 100 new charging stations at more than a dozen County facilities over the past five years.

 Electric Vehicles